Single Woman Seeks Good Man

 - And even Hermione's brief love interest Viktor Krum, although he's introduced as an intimidating world-class athlete from a rival school, turns out to be a pretty nice guy.

 - In fact, this is a trend throughout the series.
 Fleur Delacour falls in love with Bill Weasley, Cho Chang falls in love with Cedric and later pursues Harry, Ginny goes to the Yule Ball with Neville (before he fully Took a Level in Badass).
 Arthur and Molly Weasley must count - they're into each other enough to have seven children!
 Lily Potter is an interesting example.
-Her friendship with Snape fell apart due to his natrual inclination toward the Dark Arts and his negative traits overshadowing the positives.
-On the other hand, she was greatly irritated with James because he was an arrogant show-off and how he and Snape (her first friend, before it fell apart in 5th year) spent a good deal of time tormenting and fighting one another.
+Her friendship with Snape fell apart due to his inclination toward the Dark Arts and that he made friends with some nasty people.
+On the other hand, she was greatly irritated with James because he was an arrogant show-off and his relentless bullying of her best fried at the time, Snape.
 A theory is that Lily may be a Sweet-type Tsundere (generally sweet, but set off easily by their target of affection) as she went from disliking him in their 5th year to dating him by their 7th, indicating most of their relationship progress occured in 6th year.

 - Harry himself is a pretty nice guy, and Ginny has feelings for him for six books, before they finally hook up.
 At the end of Half-Blood Prince, she says that one of the things she loves about him is his Chronic Hero Syndrome.
 Meanwhile, it's hinted that her crush on him only got stronger after he saved her life at the end of Chamber of Secrets.